logicalclocks/feature-store-api/docs/templates/transformation_functions.md

 To attach transformation function to training dataset provide transformation functions as dict, where key is feature name and value is online transformation function name.
 Also training dataset must be created from the [Query](query_vs_dataframe.md) object.
-Once attached transformation function will be applied on whenever `save`, `insert` and `get_serving_vector` methods are issued on training dataset object.
+Once attached transformation function will be applied on whenever `save`, `insert` and `get_serving_vector` methods are called on training dataset object.

 === "Python"